LeoWahlgren/LewBranch/README.md

 - 👋 Hi, I’m @LewBranch, Master of Science in Engineering graduate (Civilingenjör) with a big passion for programming.
 I'm in the process of changing career path.
-I've been previously working as a civil engineer with a speciality in geotechnics, having programming as a side hobby.
-I'm striving now to scale up my programming interest and build a profession and career around it.
+I've been previously working as a civil engineer with a speciality in geotechnics, having programming as a side hobby but are now striving to scale up my programming interest and build a profession around it.
 - 👀 I’m interested in AI and ML, oop-programming for Software, Databases, Web development.
 - 🌱 I’m currently learning in Python, c++, SQL, PHP and JS
 - 💞️ I’m looking to collaborate on ...